 Shimano 105 ST-R7000 and ST-R7020 shifters

-The 105 R7000 shifters (dual-control levers if you want to use Shimano’s lingo) are outwardly very similar to both Dura-Ace and Ultegra.
+The 105 R7000 shifters (or dual-control levers if you want to use Shimano’s lingo) are outwardly very similar to both Dura-Ace and Ultegra.

 All three feature the new-style hood shape, with flattened tops and lightly textured covers.